 Diagnosing TMD and TMJ Disorders

-A precise diagnosis is essential to start the path toward relief from TMD and TMJ disorders.
+The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
 We understand that every Parkdale, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

 At your first TMD consultation in Parkdale, MO, an experienced Parkdale, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
-The assessment may involve an evaluation of:
+This assessment may include evaluating:

 How Axes Approaches TMJ Treatment in Parkdale, MO

 Our approach to treating Temporomandibular Joint Dysfunction (TMD) and TMJ disorders at Axes Physical Therapy is both holistic and personalized.
-We offer TMJ treatments in Parkdale, MO that focus on alleviating jaw pain by addressing each patient’s unique causes, with the goal of achieving lasting relief and better function.
+Our TMJ treatments in Parkdale, MO are designed to reduce jaw pain by identifying and targeting the root causes specific to each patient, promoting long-term relief and improved functionality.

 Core Components of TMD Treatment in Parkdale, MO

-Our TMD treatment plans in Parkdale, MO often include a blend of therapeutic techniques and exercises tailored to each patient’s specific needs.
+We create TMD treatment plans in Parkdale, MO that frequently incorporate a mix of therapeutic techniques and personalized exercises.
 These may include:

 - Chin Tucks: Helps improve posture and alleviate jaw stress.